 Neil started work as a research assistant in public health epidemiology in April 2010 following completion of his BSc (Hons) and MSc Psychology courses at UCLan in August 2009.
 His research interests focus on public health and cancer, specifically raising awareness and facilitators and barriers to implementation of early awareness and diagnosis initiatives, and the linguistics of cancer awareness tools and messages.

-Neil is research active within the area of medicine and dentistry and is a member of the Applied Public Health and Epidemiology Research Group.
+Neil is research active within the area of medicine and dentistry.

-Neil has worked on a range of projects, for the most part in the field of cancer, and has recently developed an interest in how the field of linguistics can add to our knowledge about which cancer awareness messages are and are not effective and why.
-Neil worked on an NHS-commissioned study about cancer awareness in frontline staff which led to the development of a staff cancer awareness tool, the Cancer Awareness Toolkit.
-He is currently evaluating the toolkit, partly from a linguistic perspective, which is a new approach in the health field.
+Neil has worked on a range of projects, for the most part in the field of cancer, and has recently developed an interest in how the field of corpus linguistics can add to our knowledge about the portrayal of cancer awareness messages.
+Neil has worked on an NHS-commissioned study about cancer awareness in frontline staff which led to the development of a staff cancer awareness tool, the Cancer Awareness Toolkit.
+He subsequently evaluated the toolkit, partly from a linguistic perspective, which is a new approach in the health field.
 He has carried out qualitative interviews with GP surgery staff to identify barriers and facilitators to the implementation of National Awareness and Early Diagnosis initiatives for cancer.
-He is also involved in the development and validation of a diagnostic tool for patellofemoral pain syndrome.
+Other work with NHS colleagues has looked at issues within primary care at diagnosing cancer through analysis of Significant Event Audit documentation.
+He was also involved in the development and validation of a diagnostic tool for patellofemoral pain syndrome.

 Neil is a member of UCLan Cancer Studies and organises the groups’ seminar programme.